History of coal miners: 1920–45

 After the Samuel Commission's report, the mine owners declared that, on penalty of a lockout from 1 May, miners would have to accept new terms of employment that included lengthening the work day and reducing wages between 10% and 25%, depending on various factors.
-The Miners' Federation of Great Britain (MFGB) refused the wage reduction and regional negotiation.
+The MFGB refused the wage reduction and regional negotiation.

 The 1926 United Kingdom general strike was a general strike that lasted nine days, from 4 May 1926 to 13 May 1926.
 It was called by the Trades Union Congress (TUC) in an unsuccessful attempt to force the British government to act to prevent wage reduction and worsening conditions for 800,000 locked-out coal miners.
 Some 1.7 million workers went out, especially in transport and heavy industry.
 The government was prepared and enlisted middle-class volunteers to maintain essential services.
 There was little violence and the TUC gave up in defeat.
 The miners gained nothing.
 In the long run, there was little impact on trade-union activity or industrial relations.

 The miners maintained resistance for a few months before being forced by their own economic needs to return to the mines.
 By the end of November most miners were back at work.
 However, many remained unemployed for many years.
 Those that were employed were forced to accept longer hours, lower wages, and district wage agreements.
 The strikers felt as though they had achieved nothing.
 The effect on the British coal-mining industry was profound.
 By the late 1930s, employment in mining had fallen by more than one-third from its pre-strike peak of 1.2 million miners, but productivity had rebounded from under 200 tons produced per miner to over 300 tons by the outbreak in 1939 of the Second World War.